 1. Freelance Writer

 With a little interest and attention to detail, your ability to become a top-notch freelance writer will be easier than you thought.
-This is because of the seamless online learning offered through platforms such as Small Revolution.
+This is because of the seamless online learning offered through platforms.

 Let’s face it.
 Nobody was born a writer.
 In some way, we all learned how to write due to various reasons.